zcaceres/ai-project-manager/README.md

 ## Features

-Type in natural language to an AI Project Manager.
+Type in natural language.
 The AI PM will understand your commands and execute them in Linear.

 The AI PM can do the following:
 - Create projects and write documents like PRDs